 These questions give you your qualitative data to make appropriate adjustments for your final touches prior to release.

-Case Studies in Software Release Management and Beta Testing
+Case Study in Software Release Management and Beta Testing

 Prior to the tool ever becoming a communication tool as it is so widely seen today, Slack did very extensive closed beta testing involving small businesses’ use with the tool as a kind of feedback avenue.
 That allowed them earlier on to realize usability-related issues.